medvector/edu-server/docs/api/formats.md

 # EduServer JSON formats

-This document describes base object formats, user in API documentation.
+This document describes base object formats used in API documentation.

 ## Task format